yeppog/allez/README.md

 Each of these schemas have their own document shape that the object will conform to, which allows us to query the data.

 For Image and Video uploads, we use `GridFS` with `multer` as a storage engine, to split the files up into chunks on `MongoDB`, then stream it.

+**New in Milestone 3!**

+The backend has also moved to a typescript based server to provide better error handling and prevent unforseen type errors that can be caught at compile time.

+We added validators to help control the flow of the HTTP requests to automatically handle errenous request quickly and easily, all while mainting cleaner code.

+We also included a logger to help log the requests that have been proccessed on the server.

 ## Class Diagram